-- 5. A list of ingredients, including the cannabinoid profile of the marijuana contained within the product, including the THC level; - 6.
+- (c) Labeling of MIPs.
+The RMD shall place a legible, firmly affixed label on which the wording is no less than \$^{1}/{16}\$ inch in size on each MIP that it prepares for dispensing, containing at a minimum the following information: - 1.
+The registered qualifying patient's name; - 2.
+The name and registration number of the RMD that produced the MIP, together with the RMD's telephone number and mailing address, and website information, if any; - 3.
+The name of the product; - 4.
+The quantity of usable marijuana contained within the product as measured in ounces: - 5.
+A list of ingredients, including the cannabinoid profile of the marijuana contained within the product, including the THC level; - 6.
 The date of product creation and the recommended "use by" or expiration date; - 7.
 A batch number, sequential serial number, and bar code when used, to identify the batch associated with manufacturing and processing; - 8.
 Directions for use of the product if relevant; - 9.
-A statement that the product has been tested for contaminants, that there were no adverse findings, and the date of testing in accordance with 935 CMR 501.105(C)(2); - 10.
+A statement that the product has been tested for contaminants, that there were no adverse findings, and the date of testing in accordance with 935 CMR 501.105(3)(b); - 10.
 A warning if nuts or other known allergens are contained in the product; and - 11.
 This statement, including capitalization: